MadeTechAcademy/chapter2-pipelines-stephane-torres-madetech/exercise-files/05-internal-app-build.md

     I was expecting a 401? is it? unauthorised

-    After a view modification, I got the expected 401 error code
+    After a view modification, I got the expected 401 error code Added token and pushed but still got a 401 saying token no provided...
 - Create a **short-lived** [CLASSIC Personal Access Token](https://github.com/settings/tokens/new?scopes=read:packages) in github with read:packages permissions and copy the value
 - Update the token in the `.npmrc` file with this value.
 - Commit & push your changes